 • 2 large ripe bananas, about 1 cup mashed

-• 1/3 cup melted vegan butter (see Notes for options)
+• 1/3 cup melted vegan butter or neutral oil

 • 2/3 cup granulated sugar or brown sugar, lightly packed